Individual Welfare Analysis: Random Quasilinear Utility, Independence, and Confidence Bounds: Empirical Applications

 \subsection{Food Demand}

 In this application, we consider food demand using the Stanford Basket Dataset.
-It is a household-level scanner panel data set.
-In particular, we utilize the sample extract created by \citet{pump} for obtaining the empirical results presented in Table 4 of their paper.
-There are two products in the sample: ice cream and other foods.
+As mentioned in Section \ref{sec.mc.data}, it is a household-level scanner panel data set, and we use the sample extract created by \citet{pump}.
+Two goods, ice cream and other foods, are in the sample.

 We conduct household-level welfare analysis taking advantage of the panel data structure.
-For each of the 494 households in the sample, there are 26 observations: One observation corresponds to a period of 4 weeks over a two-year span.
-We focus on 41 households that have at minimum 19 periods of strictly positive consumption of ice cream and other foods.
+Recall that there are 26 observations for each of the 494 households in the sample.
+We focus on 41 households that have at minimum 19 periods of strictly positive consumption of ice cream and other foods; each household can have a different $\bm{\theta}$.
 We use the last observation for the counterfactual welfare analysis and the remaining observations for the construction of confidence sets.
 The i.i.d. assumption required in our theory may be strong here; we regard it as a convenient approximation.

 We assume the prices are exogenous.
-To construct a $(1-\alpha)$ confidence set where $\alpha=0.05$, we first construct a $(1-\alpha/4)$ confidence set for each product by OLS.
-Specifically, we regress the inverse demand on price, and then construct a confidence interval for the inverse of the slope coefficient by the delta method.
-After intersecting this confidence interval with $[10^{-6},\infty)$ (assuming $\theta_{k}>0$, $k=1,2$), we do grid search with 5,000 grid nodes in this interval to obtain the intersection $CS^{\xi}_{k}(1-0.05/4)\cap CS^{LS}_{k}(1-0.05/4)$.
+To construct a $(1-\alpha)$ confidence set where $\alpha=0.05$, we first construct a $\sqrt{1-\alpha}$ sup-t confidence band for each household by SUR and the delta method.
+We then do a grid search with 5,000 grid nodes within the resulting confidence intervals as equations \eqref{eq.CSindiinter} and \eqref{eq.CSinter}.
 Two out of 41 households have an empty confidence set.

-For the welfare analysis for the 39 households with nonempty confidence sets, we compute the bounds in the same way as before.
-Figure~\ref{fig.pump} shows the lower and upper bounds on the welfare loss for the 39 households when both prices increase by 10\%.
-The maximal welfare loss of the households are sorted in ascending order.
-Household heterogeneity is visible and the lower and upper bounds are relatively tight for most households.
+For the welfare analysis for the 39 households with nonempty confidence sets, we compute the standardized welfare loss bounds in the same way as before.
+Figure~\ref{fig.pump} shows the lower and upper bounds on the standardized welfare loss for the 39 households when both prices increase by 10\%.
+The maximal standardized welfare loss of the households is sorted in ascending order.
+Household heterogeneity is visible and the lower and upper bounds are relatively tight for most households.\footnote{In Appendix \ref{appx.food}, we test one assumption in our model \eqref{eq.demand} that the demand for a good is only affected by its own price.
+This hypothesis is rejected for only 3 of the 39 households.
+The figure excluding these 3 households is presented in that appendix; it has a very similar shape as Figure \ref{fig.pump}.
+We thank an anonymous referee for suggesting this test.}